WendyFu004/ARProject/README.md

 # ARProject
-COMP 475 Assigngmant2

-Option 1: Interactive AR application

-Place open ARScaleBar in the scene folder to open the assigngment!!

 ## Features:
 - Placement of objects.
 The user can place a 3D mug on flat surfaces detected in the scene by using the